jotavare/minishell/README.md

 | `cat`		| Send the file to stdout.                                                                    |

 #### CHMOD
+> Change the access permissions and the special mode flags of file system objects.

 | Rights        | Number |
 | :------------ | :----- |
 | `r` (read)	| `4`    |